🌿 How to Build Body Awareness 🌿

 2. Walking: “Can I feel each step?

-Walk a little slower than usual.
+Walk a little more mindfully than usual.

 Walking is one of the simplest ways to reconnect with sensation, as the entire body participates.